 Try the spinners and Rapalas that make some noise as we discussed above.
 The reason for this is that the deeper you fish with your lure, the less light there will be and fish will need some kind of indicator that your lure is there.

-Why I Love Fishing for Perch
+Why I Love the Species

 Perch are about the size of a twelve-inch skillet and, for that reason, they make not just good eating but they are actually extremely easy to prepare and eat.
 I recommend that if you get one of these guys on the end of your line, you take it home and try.